 Vitamin B12 Levels

-Vitamin B12 deficiency: Metformin may lower Vitamin B12 levels.
+Metformin may lower vitamin B12 levels.
 Monitor hematologic parameters annually.

-There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with JENTADUETO or any other antidiabetic drug.
+There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with linagliptin or metformin.

-- The efficacy of JENTADUETO may be reduced when administered in combination with a strong P-glycoprotein inducer or CYP3A4 inducer (e.g., rifampin).
-Use of alternative treatments is strongly recommended.
+Linagliptin: The efficacy of linagliptin may be reduced when administered in combination with a strong P-gp or CYP3A4 inducer.
+Alternative treatments should be used.

 USE IN SPECIFIC POPULATIONS

-- As there are no adequate and well-controlled studies in pregnant women, the safety of JENTADUETO in pregnant women is not known.
-JENTADUETO should be used during pregnancy only if clearly needed.
+- JENTADUETO OR JENTADUETO XR should be used during pregnancy only if clearly needed.

-- JENTADUETO should be used with caution as age increases, as aging can be associated with reduced renal function.
+- JENTADUETO or JENTADUETO XR should be used with caution as age increases, as aging can be associated with reduced renal function.

-Click here for full Prescribing Information, including Boxed Warning regarding risk of lactic acidosis, and Medication Guide.
+Please see Prescribing Information for JENTADUETO, including Boxed Warning regarding risk of lactic acidosis and Medication Guide.